hark130/keen-risk/slides_raw/08_02-C_Prog-Data_Structures-Linked_List.rst

 8-02-2: Circular Linked List

-This lab DOES NOT have unit tests to validate your work.
+This lab has unit tests to validate your work.
-Write your own main() to test your work.
 Be sure to use ASAN and Valgrind.

 * Minimum functionality: create list, empty list, delete list